Gpk-z/gkzildar.github.io/Projects/GameCo/README.md

 * How have their sales figures varied between geographic regions over time?

 ### Data Source
-Throughout this course, you’ll be using a data set that covers historical sales of video games (for games that sold more than 100,000 copies) spanning different platforms, genres, and publishing studios.
+This is a data set that covers historical sales of video games (for games that sold more than 100,000 copies) spanning different platforms, genres, and publishing studios.
 This data was drawn from the website VGChartz . [link](https://www.vgchartz.com/).